 We’ve all seen them: instructions that look like they’ve been translated into Chinese and back.
 They’re almost useless and unfortunately, all too common.
 In contrast, Prusa provides a thick instruction booklet with illustrated, concise directions on how to set up and configure your new 3D printer.

 Even if you find yourself struggling, you can make use of their 24/7 customer service.
 Buyers have the option to call, email, or use the live chat to contact someone qualified to help out.
-The only issue is that if you don’t buy the pre-built version, your warranty only covers individual parts, not the unit as a whole.
+The only challenge is that if you don’t buy the pre-built version, your warranty only covers individual parts, not the unit as a whole.

 All in all, the Prusa i3 MK2 is an excellent choice for anyone looking to get into 3D printing.
 Yes, it has a higher upfront cost than some other 3D printers, but the time it will save you during setup and before printing is incalculable.
 Plus, with such a vast array of supported materials, you have unlimited potential for growth.